Skip to Content

 Primary Residences

-When purchasing a $300,000 house, this would equate to a down payment of either $9,000 (3%) or $15,000 (5%).
+When purchasing a $300,000 house, that’s a down payment of either $9,000 (3%) or $15,000 (5%).

 Thanks to changes recently implemented by Fannie Mae and Freddie Mac, the down payment requirements for multi-unit primary residences have been drastically reduced.
-Now, borrowers can get a conventional loan on a two to four-unit property with just 5% down, provided they plan to live full-time in one of the units.
+Now, borrowers can get a conventional loan on a two- to four-unit property with just 5% down, provided they plan to live full-time in one of the units.

 Second Homes